Accounts Assistant Job in Nairobi, Kenya

 - Reconciling and maintaining balance sheet accounts.

-- Preparing tax computations and returns as well as assist in preparing budgets and forecasts.
+- Preparing tax computations and returns as well as assisting in preparing budgets and forecasts.

 - Preparing payrolls and submitting PAYE, VAT, NSSF and NHIF.